fadyaelorabi/risk-score/README.md

 This approach ensures that:

-* weak signals do not artificially inflate risk;
 * missing or zero-value signals do not suppress the score;
-* only meaningful risk indicators contribute to the final score.

 If no component satisfies the activation threshold, the package risk is defined as zero.